bitExpert/disco/docs/basic/basic-concepts.md

 }
 ```

-## Using the @Bean annotation
+## Using the @Bean Annotation

 To declare a bean, simply annotate a method with the `@Bean` annotation.
-You use this method to register a bean instance within Disco of the type
-specified as the method’s return value.
-The bean identifier is the method
+You use this method to register a bean instance within Disco of the type specified as the method’s return value.
+The bean identifier is the method name.
-name.
 The following is a simple example of a `@Bean` method declaration:

 ```php
 <?php